decyphir/rlrom/README.md

-# RLRom  APP BRANCH NOT IN WORKING STATE - STAY ON MAIN FOR NOW
+# RLRom

 This module integrates Robust Online Monitoring methods with Reinforcement Learning stuff.
-The first motivation is testing/monitoring RL models.
+The motivation is first to test RL agents using interpretable monitors, then use these monitors to train models to perform complex tasks, and/or converge toward behaviors that reliably satisfy certain requirements.

 ## Install